 Changes in Size, Color, or Shape

-While most dog skin tags are harmless, any changes in size, color, or shape should be monitored closely.
-Skin tags typically stay the same over time, so any significant growth, darkening, or irregular borders may be cause for concern.
+While most dog skin tags are typically harmless and non-cancerous, any changes in size, color, or shape should be monitored closely.
+Skin tags typically stay the same color and size over time, so any significant growth, darkening, or irregular borders may be cause for concern and could be signs of mast cell tumors, the most common skin cancer in dogs.

 Signs of Infection or Discomfort

 Skin tags can sometimes become irritated or infected, especially if your dog is excessively licking or scratching the area.
 If the skin tag becomes red, swollen, or warm to the touch, it could indicate an infection.
-Other signs of infection include oozing pus, bleeding, or a foul odor, which may occur if bacteria enter the area.
+Watch for other signs of infection, like a black skin tag or a skin tag that begins to ooze pus, bleed, or emit a foul odor, which may occur if bacteria enter the area.

 If your dog repeatedly scratches or licks the spot, it could mean the tag is causing them discomfort.
 Over time, irritated or infected skin tags can lead to further complications, including open wounds or even abscesses.
-Your veterinarian may need to prescribe antibiotics or topical treatments, or may recommend removal to prevent further issues.
+Have your veterinarian examine your pup to determine if they may need to prescribe antibiotics or topical treatments or recommend removal to prevent further issues.

 Treatment Options for Skin Tags

-In many cases, your dog’s skin tag won’t require any treatment.
-If it is small, soft, and not causing discomfort, it’s perfectly safe to leave it alone.
-But you should continue to monitor the spot and make sure it doesn’t grow or become irritated.
+In many cases, your dog’s skin tag will not require any treatment.
+If it is small, soft, and not causing your pet discomfort, it is perfectly safe to leave it alone.
+But you should continue to monitor the spot with a magnifying glass and make sure it does not grow or become irritated.

 How to Remove Skin Tags

-For larger or problematic skin tags, removal may be recommended.
+Larger or problematic skin tags may require removal.
 Common methods for dog skin tag removal include:

-- Surgical Removal: Your veterinarian can remove the skin tag using local anesthesia or general anesthesia, depending on the size and location.
+• Surgical Removal: Your veterinarian can have skin tags removed via a minimally invasive procedure using local anesthesia or general anesthesia, depending on the size and location.

 Maintaining Skin Health

-Preventing abnormal skin growth can be challenging, but maintaining your dog’s overall skin health can reduce the likelihood.
+Preventing abnormal skin growth can be challenging, but maintaining your dog’s overall skin health can reduce the likelihood they develop skin tags.
 In addition to regular grooming, make sure to gently clean areas that are prone to friction or moisture buildup, such as under the armpits or around the neck where the collar rests.
-Choose a collar that fits comfortably and isn’t too tight in order to minimize friction and prevent irritation that might lead to skin tag development.
+Choose a collar that fits comfortably and is not too tight in order to minimize friction and prevent irritation that might lead to skin tag development.

 If your dog is prone to skin folds, consider gently drying these areas after baths or swims, as excess moisture can contribute to skin irritation.
 Additionally, try to minimize exposure to environmental irritants like pollen, dust, or harsh cleaning agents that might irritate your dog’s skin.